Feb 25, 2026

 In well-defined domains, high-quality intent models achieve high accuracy, providing reliable signals when agents lose focus.

-4. Runtime coordination failures
+4. Runtime Coordination Failures

 Your smartest agent team stalls when the runtime can't keep pace.
 Sequential chains hit this wall hardest—each agent waits for the previous one to finish.